andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 The additional two files in this repository contain seperately the Sub-Flows and the Change-Nodes with different actions.
 These are already included in the main File.
 It might come handy to import these again in some situations.

-Github User marc-gist made a really nice "helper flow" that makes it easier to discover ID / RID.
+Github User marc-gist made a really nice concept for a "helper flow" that makes it easier to discover ID / RID.
 The flow link in Node need to be connected to the http node.
+It is included in the updated main Flow and can also downloaded seperately. (helper_functions_flow_v2.json)
-It is included in the updated main Flow and can also downloaded seperately. (helper_functions_flow.json) I have attached a picture how it looks like and replaced the main picture as well.
+I have attached a picture how it looks like and replaced the main picture as well.
 Thanks Marc!

 Colors get more complicated.
 These are x/y values now.